lucapette/website/content/writing/the-appeal-of-static-typing.md

-While the premise should clarify I mean everything that follows as my personal opinion, I want to share the journey that got me here so that, if you do not know me personally, you know it's at least informed by more than two decades of programming.
+While the premise should clarify I mean everything that follows as my personal opinion, I want to share the journey that got me here so that, if you do not know me personally, you know it's informed by more than two decades of programming.

 I started my programming journey in the early 2000s, I was a computer science student at the University of Naples, Italy.
 We did mostly C. I liked it, actually.
 It was difficult but very satisfying, I learned a lot.

 At the time I had to discuss my thesis in graphs algorithms, I realised I needed a way to plot lots of data.
 I run into Perl.
 Such a different experience from C!
 I liked how quickly I could get something working together.

 As soon as my professional career started, I did mostly Java for a better part of a decade of professional experience.
 I went through two jobs where I wrote a